MikroBitti: Circulation

 In 2003 MikroBitti had the largest circulation figures of computer magazines published in the Nordic countries.
 The 2011 circulation of the monthly was 71,429 copies.
 The circulation was 42,866 copies in 2013 and 35,293 in 2016.
 In 2022, current readership calculation methods estimate the number of Mikrobitti readers at 74 000 (paper) and 198 000 (paper and digital).

 Summer camp

-In the 1980s, the MikroBitti staff used to hold an annual summer camp in Lautsia, a small village in the Tavastia Proper region in southern Finland.
+In the 1980s, the MikroBitti staff used to hold an annual summer camp in Lautsia, a small village in the Kanta-Häme region in southern Finland.
 The camp was open to all MikroBitti readers, with a registration fee, and lasted about a week.
 Each day consisted of computer programming classes taught by the magazine staff.
 In the beginning, the class used various 8-bit computers such as the Commodore 64 and the MSX, but these were later replaced with Amiga computers.
 In the evening, the camp offered common summer camp outdoor activities, although attendees generally spent most of their free time playing computer games.
 The last summer camp was held in 1991.
 Jyrki Kasvi, a longtime contributor to MikroBitti, has mentioned having found many summer camp attendees at executive positions in Finnish IT companies.